renanvaz/assetfy/README.md

     // You can play a animation once assetfyMc.play('animation_name');

-    // You can play a animation and set the FPS assetfyMc.play('animation_name', 24);
+    // You can play a animation once and set the FPS assetfyMc.play('animation_name', 24);

     // You can play a animation once with a callback